timofeymukha/turbulucid/README.rst

 For turbulucid to work, several other packages have to installed.
 Four packages are :code:`numpy`, :code:`scipy`, :code:`matplotlib`, and :code:`pytest`.
-These are easy to obtain and are part of many python distributions, in particular, Anaconda.
+These are easy to obtain and are part of many python package managers, e.g. conda, mamba, or pip.

 Turbulucid also depends on python bindings for VTK, i.e the :code:`vtk` package.
 The version of VTK should be at least 7.0.0.
-With Anaconda, VTK can be obtained by running :code:`conda install vtk` in the terminal.
+With conda, VTK can be obtained by running :code:`conda install vtk` in the terminal.
-However, recently there have been some issues with VTK and conda, which seem to be resolved by using the conda-forge package channel: :code:`conda install vtk -c conda-forge`.
+We generally recommend using the conda-forge package channel: :code:`conda install vtk -c conda-forge`.
 The best practice is to then use a separate conda environment and install all the necessary pacakges from conda-forge there.

 Installing the package is easy.